RailsConf 2010 Speaker Listing

 She’s a jack of all trades, loves reading, tinkering, food, travel, learning, and people out of the ordinary.

-Dmitry Jemerov has been with JetBrains since 2003 and currently leads the development of RubyMine.
+Dmitry Jemerov has been with JetBrains since 2003 and currently leads the

 Starting as an ANSI artist for bulletin boards in the late 80s, Durran hacked his way through to the Java world in the late 90’s where he became a successful developer and agile consultant on 3 different continents.
 A prior colleague of Obie Fernandez at MediaOcean and Thoughtworks, he has delivered countless enterprise and desktop applications, as well as having his hand in just about every programming cookie jar, including .NET, Scala, Python, and Ruby.
 Author and maintainer of the Mongoid mapping library for MongoDB.